World Travel & Tourism Council and Saudi-based Sustainable Tourism Global Center release groundbreaking research

-The global findings were launched at the global tourism body’s 22nd Global Summit in Riyadh, Saudi Arabia in November this year.
+The global findings were launched last week at the global tourism body’s 22nd Global Summit in Riyadh, Saudi Arabia.

 This research was made possible thanks to the partnership between WTTC and the Saudi-based Sustainable Tourism Global Center.
 Under the Saudi green Initiative, more than 60 initiatives have been launched in the past year, representing more than $186BN USD of investment in the green economy.